Collaboration for Environment, Health & Safety

 functions and projects.
 It is hoped that this presence will allow us to

-serve the industrial community while providing practical experience for
+serve the industrial and organizational community while providing

 students and faculty.
 While CEH&S is administratively located in